-There truly is no bad time to visit in Japan.
-The country gets four amazing seasons and each one is beautiful in its own way.
+There truly is no wrong time to visit Japan.
+The country has four incredible seasons, each being beautiful in its own way.
 Late spring (March to May) and late autumn (September to November) are generally considered the best times to visit Japan.
 That’s when you can find clear skies and mild temperatures.

-During the fall months, you’ll see the leaves change and everything turn brilliants colors.
-Then of course, summer is always a popular time to travel, and while you have long summer days you may feel the humidity.
+During the fall months, you’ll see the leaves change, and everything turns brilliant colors.
+Then summer is always a favorite time to travel, and while you have long summer days, you may feel the humidity.

 Our goal is to return twice a year.
-Always in the winter, because Japan has magical snofalls and tourism is down and then once again during the other seasons.
+Always in the winter, because Japan has magical snowfalls and tourism is down, and then once again during the other seasons.

-It’s almost impossible to know how many temples and shrines are in Japan, but the fact that Kyoto alone has over 2,000 that should tell you something – you’ll be hard pressed not to see a Japanese temple.
+It’s almost impossible to know how many temples and shrines are in Japan, but the fact that Kyoto alone has over 2,000 should tell you something – you’ll be hard-pressed not to see a Japanese temple.

 Some of these temples are over 1000 years old and obviously should be treated with respect and humility.
-A few of my favorites are Senso-ji, Kotoku-In Temple, and Kotoku-In Temple.
+My favorites are Senso-Ji, Kotoku-In Temple, and Kotoku-In Temple.

 Over the past ten years, the small town of Niseko in Hokkaido has risen to international fame in the ski world.
 This part of Japan receives epic snow dumps making it a powder paradise.

-Although, the slopes at Niseko are mellower than those in the Swiss Alps or North America, the snow is some kind of dry white magical fluff.
-To sweeten the deal, between the months of December and March the snow doesn’t seem to stop falling on the ground.
+Although the slopes at Niseko are mellower than those in the Swiss Alps or North America, the snow is some kind of dry white magical fluff.
+To sweeten the deal, the snow doesn’t seem to stop falling on the ground between the months of December and March.

-But it’s not just Niseko, it’s all over Hokkaido!
-We found great powdery goodness in the small town of Furano, and ski resorts like Kurodake and Rusutsu Resort are major highlights for any skier or snowboarder.
+But it’s not just Niseko; it’s all over Hokkaido!
+We found great powdery goodness in the small town of Furano, and ski resorts like Kurodake and Rusutsu Resort are significant highlights for any skier or snowboarder.

-You’re not limited to Hokkaido though as they awe inspiring Japanese Alps, also receive plenty of snowfall on the island of Honshu at resorts like Hakuba and Nozawa Onsen.
+You’re not limited to Hokkaido, though, as the awe-inspiring Japanese Alps also receive plenty of snowfall on the island of Honshu at resorts like Hakuba and Nozawa Onsen.

 Japan has the world’s best transport system.
 Especially around the big cities like Osaka, Tokyo, and Kyoto.
 Getting around is rarely an issue with an efficient rail network, which is the best way to get around Japan.

-While transportation is typically expensive, when I first traveled Japan I purchased a JR pass.
+While transportation is typically expensive, I purchased a JR pass when I first traveled to Japan.
 A JR Pass is only available to foreigners and essentially works like a Eurail pass in Europe.
 A pass is purchased for a set amount of time or rides, depending on your needs and destinations.
 It’s best for those who want to hit more than two or three destinations in Japan, but you will have to do your research to see what is best for you.

-I personally had a two-week unlimited rail pass and traveled at a rapid pace to places like Kyoto, Nara, Hiroshima, Miyajima, Naoshima, and so many more cities and towns.
+I had a two-week unlimited rail pass and traveled rapidly to places like Kyoto, Nara, Hiroshima, Miyajima, Naoshima, and so many more cities and towns.
 Well worth the investment.
-The most reliable way to check train fares and times is on Hyperdia
+The most reliable way to check train fares and times is on Hyperdia.

-It’s important to note that Japanese trains leave on the dot of it’s scheduled time.
+It’s important to note that Japanese trains leave on the dot of their scheduled time.
 Don’t believe me?
 Read this article.
 To be Japanese is to be punctual.
-If you are not punctual you will 100% miss your train.
+If you are not punctual, you will 100% miss your train.

 I’ve never been in a more efficiently run country than Japan.
-I’ve already touched on the transport and being on time, but there are many other aspects where I just think “Why can’t the United States operate like this – it makes so much SENSE.”
-Pay any visit to Japan and you’ll see how disciplined and rule based society operates.
+I’ve already touched on the transport and being on time, but there are many other aspects where I think, “Why can’t the United States operate like this – it makes so much sense.”
+Pay any visit to Japan, and you’ll see how a disciplined and rule-based society operates.

 Japan has a lot of “rules” that may seem strange or strict to the average Western traveler.
-I put rules in quotations because while many times they are not laws or actually set rules, it is advisable to respect all the social norms and customs.
+I put rules in quotations because, while many times, they are not laws or set standards, it is advisable to respect all the social norms and customs.